MIC-DKFZ/image_classification/README.md

 # Experiments on CIFAR-10 and CIFAR-100 using Pytorch Lightning

-This repository contains a framework for training deep learning-based classifications models on CIFAR10/100 with Pytorch / Pytorch Lightning. \
+This repository contains a framework for training deep learning-based classification and regression models with Pytorch / Pytorch Lightning. \
 It comprises several architectures, regularization, augmentation and training techniques and aims to provide easy-to-use baselines for experimenting with a lot of different setups. \
 You can also integrate your own model and benefit from the features of this repository! \
-Results of experiments comparing different architectures in different training settings are shown below. \
+Results of experiments on CIFAR-10 comparing different architectures in different training settings are shown below. \
 Everything can be run via the Command Line Interface.
 Logging is accomplished with MLflow. \
 Training uses mixed precision and `torch.backends.cudnn.benchmark=True` by default to increase training speed. \
 Best results are achieved with a PyramidNet using RandAugment augmentation, Shakedrop and Mixup.